 The Turbojet ride itself is about an hour long, and pretty uneventful.
 We did see a bridge being built from Hong Kong to Macau, 50km long.
 Thankfully Kathryn took her Sea Legs pill before the boat ride, so no complaints there.

 At the Macau Ferry terminal, immigration was painless.
 We waited all of a minute, a guy looked at us, didn’t say anything, and that was that.
 All the shuttles to the various casinos depart from the ferry terminal.
 On the right hand side are all the flash casinos, like the Venetian.
-On the left hand side past some scaffolding are the slightly smaller shuttles, like the one to the Sofitel Macau at 16 Ponte.
+On the left hand side past some scaffolding are the slightly smaller shuttles.
+We caught the one to the Sofitel Macau at 16 Ponte.

-We went to the room, and it was the Luxury Room Club Sofitel.
+Then, we went to the room, and it was the Luxury Room Club Sofitel.
 Basically, the room was massive – 37m2, or twice the size of our hotel room in Hong Kong!
 A massive bath with a spa pillow, Hermes amenities, a TV in the bathroom, super high ceilings, beautiful views over the Pearl River towards China, amazing.
-The bed was a massive king bed with soft soft pillows, Bose sound system, and automated curtains.
+Th massive king bed with soft soft pillows, Bose sound system, and automated curtains were all delightful.

 It’s been an amazing trip so far, and we’re so thankful to the Sofitel Macau.
-Thank you, I will literally recommend this hotel to everyone I met.
+Thank you, I will literally recommend the Sofitel Macau to everyone I met.

 Cost wise – we paid $160 NZD for the hotel room, and the Luxury Room costs around $320 NZD a night.